fpco/kolme-rare-evo-demo/README.md

 # FP Block Kolme Demo - RareEvo 2025

 This repo contains a sample application using [Kolme](https://kolme.fpblock.com).
 It is the complete codebase for a live coding demo by [FP Block](https://www.fpblock.com) for [RareEvo 2025](https://rareevo.io/).
-The demo is a simple application designed to demonstrate the some of the abilities of Kolme, namely:
+The demo is a simple application designed to demonstrate some of the abilities of Kolme, namely:

 * Ingestion of off-chain data
 * Unbounded CPU time computations